• Home

 Instructions

-• Add 2 tablespoons of melted butter, 2 tablespoons all-purpose flour, ¼ teaspoon granulated sugar, ½ teaspoon salt, ½ teaspoon ground black pepper, 1 ounce packet onion soup mix, ½ cup sour cream, and gently stir to combine.
-Transfer the mixture to the baking dish and spread it out into an even layer.
+• Mix casserole base: In a large bowl, combine 2 cans drained green beans, 2 tablespoons melted butter, 2 tablespoons flour, ¼ teaspoon sugar, ½ teaspoon salt, ½ teaspoon pepper, 1 ounce onion soup mix, and ½ cup sour cream.
+Stir gently until combined, avoid overmixing to prevent mushy beans.

-• Top with the 1 cup shredded cheddar cheese and spread it out in an even layer.
+• Add cheese layer: Sprinkle 1 cup shredded cheddar cheese over the top in an even layer.

 Notes